Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-55

 1. More details you provide in your report, the more effectively the platform will take action.

-2. The more details you provide in your report, the more effectively will the platform take action.
+2. The more details you provide in your report, the platform will take action more effectively.

-3. The more details you provide in your report, the more effectively the platform will take action.
+3. The more details you provide in your report, the more effectively will the platform take action.

 Question 28